isomerpages/imda-pixel/_documentation/Code Template.md

 Notes:
 * The rooms consist of 2 rows.
 The 1st row contains the image, and the 2nd row contains the room name
 * To add more rooms, copy and paste everything from the START till the END
+* All borders are removed `border-bottom:none;`
 * 2 columns, indicated by 2 sets of `<td></td>` within each table row
 * `width:50%` is the size of the column.
 2 columns = 100%.
 Use percentages instead of pixels so column will size accordingly to screen size.
 * Image corners are rounded by `"border-radius:15px;"`.
 There is no need to round the image beforehand.
-Uploading a rectangle image will do.
+Uploading a rectangle image will do